Patrick Garcia: Career

 At the age of 13, his older actress sister Cheska convinced him to try acting.
 He tried out for the 1994 Philippine movie, Separada, and was cast right away.
 The movie was well received by the critics and became an instant hit, and also cemented Garcia's status as the newest young heartthrob in the Philippines.

 A year later, Garcia landed many more roles in movies and soap operas, such as Gimik, Araw-araw, gabi-gabi, Asero, among others.
 Then in 1996, he received the Best Child Actor award at the FAMAS Awards, for his role as Ryan in the critically acclaimed Olivia M. Lamasan film, Madrasta.
 The following year (1997), Garcia received multiple awards in the movie Batang PX.

 After Madrasta, Garcia has been working steadily ever since, taking on more challenging character roles in movies, Mano Po III: My Love, Nagbibinata and TV series Captain Barbell and Super Twins.

 Garcia was one of the original cast of Ang TV.
 He was later relaunched as a member of Star Circle (now Star Magic) Batch 2 in ABS-CBN.
 He is the younger brother of another Ang TV cast and Star Circle Batch 3 member, Cheska Garcia and commercial model Pichon Garcia.

 Garcia first began his career in ABS-CBN and then transferred to rival network GMA Network.
-While he was with ABS-CBN, he was paired with actresses Carol Banawa, Paula Peralejo and Jodi Sta.
+While he was with ABS-CBN, he was paired with actresses Anna Larrucea, Paula Peralejo and Jodi Sta.
 Maria, the latter (Sta.
 Maria) of whom he got to work with in more notable projects such as Tabing Ilog (also with Peralejo), Pangako Sa 'Yo, Darating ang Umaga and lastly Kampanerang Kuba.
 He was also seen on Babangon Ako't Dudurugin Kita and Obra.

 In 2009, Garcia starred in the remake of Kung Aagawin Mo ang Lahat sa Akin starring Maxene Magalona and Glaiza de Castro.
 Then in November 2009, he returned via Full House as Luigi on GMA Network.

 After his role in Iglot on GMA Network, Garcia returned to ABS-CBN.